 Our Process, Values & Ethos

-The Delphine Leymarie team cares, deeply, about being as mindful and respectful as possible of our community at large.
+The Delphine Leymarie team cares, deeply, about being as mindful and respectful as possible of our planet and its inhabitants.

 Delphine hand carves her original designs in our New York City studio, casting, polishing and setting the jewels locally by hand with a team of skilled craftspeople & artisans.

-We do our best to respect and minimize our impact on the magnificent earth that has given us such beauty to work with.
-Without nature's gold and precious gems, and the people that help find them, we wouldn't be able to create jewelry one can cherish for generations.
+We do our best to respect and minimize our impact on the magnificent earth that has given us so much beauty to work with.
+Without nature's gold and precious gems, and the people that help find them, we wouldn't be able to craft jewelry you can cherish for generations.

 We have always used recycled gold in our castings, a not so obvious choice a couple decades ago, choosing to give another life to already mined gold to create jewelry without causing further damage to our environment.